 Additionally, SaaS software is usually battle-tested.
 The companies behind them continuously test, improve and update their product.
 This is included in the subscription cost.

-As these marketplace platforms attempt to serve as many customers and cases as possible, they will have certain limitations.
+As these marketplace software providers attempt to serve as many customers and cases as possible, they will have certain limitations.
 You might not be able to launch with all the features that you had in mind.
 However, it is more important to launch your marketplace as early as possible than it is to make it perfect.
 There are so many unknowns when you start out, which means that testing out your idea on real users at the earliest possible stage will help you move in the right direction and prevent you from making costly mistakes.

 What is the right approach for you?